fberdoz/SCoML/README.md

-# scalable-collaborative-learning
+# SCoML - Scalable Collaborative ML via Representation Sharing
-Repository containing the code and material related to the Scalable Collaborative Learning via Representation Learning algorithm.
+Repository containing the code and material related to the SCoML.